MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-state.md

 ### Connecting to multiple databases

 If your bot needs to connect to multiple databases, create a storage layer for each database.
+You might choose to use multiple databases if your bot collects information that has different security, concurrency, or data location needs.

 For each storage layer, create the state management objects you need to support your state properties.

 ## State property accessors